Children's Center Patient Stories

 Marshall is now finished with Chemotherapy and is happy to report his hair is growing back.

 One evening, while going about her nightly routine, Jolanda McCoy noticed her four-year old son, Carter, had a low-grade fever.
 “Since there were no other symptoms, I did what I would normally do, and gave him the appropriate amount of fever reducer.
 He went to bed as usual,” explained Jolanda.
 The next morning Carter’s parents noticed that his eye was starting to swell.

-Billy Joe and Jolanda immediately took Carter to the local emergency room in Cairo, Ga.
+Jolanda and Billy Joe, Carter’s dad, immediately took Carter to the local emergency room in Cairo, Ga.
 He was admitted and monitored, but when his eye started swelling rapidly, Carter was transferred to the Tallahassee Memorial Children’s Center.

 Soon after arriving in the TMH Pediatric Intensive Care Unit (PICU), a CT scan was performed on Carter and his medical team located an abscess behind his right eye.
-He was diagnosed with orbital cellulitis - a sudden, acute infection of the tissues around the eye.
-It affects the eyelids, eyebrow and cheek.
-The medical team needed to act quickly and Carter was rushed to surgery.
+He was diagnosed with a periorbital abscess with associated sinusitis - an infection of the sinuses and adjacent tissue in the cheek and eye.
+Carter was rushed to surgery where Adrian Roberts, MD, an otolaryngologist also known as an ear, nose and throat (ENT) specialist, was able to endoscopically drain the infection from his eye and affected sinuses.
 “It all happened so fast,” Jolanda recalled.